Chlamydia Discharge Color: What Does It Look Like?

 Discharge may be something that you’ve experienced before, and it’s not always a sign of infections like Chlamydia.
 Vaginal discharge is very common and it’s produced by the uterus, cervix, and vagina in order to clean and fight bad bacteria.
 So often, discharge is a sign that everything is in order and that your body is doing its part in fighting off infections and diseases.

-The amount of discharge you experience can vary from person to person, so there’s no need to concern if you feel like you produce either a little or a lot.
+The amount of discharge you experience can vary from person to person, so there’s no need to be concerned if you feel like you produce either a little or a lot.

 However, if you notice a change in your discharge, it might be time to get yourself checked and do something about it.
 You may see a change in consistency, color, or even smell.
 While a change might not be a sign of anything serious, it’s better to be safe than sorry and make sure you don’t have any kind of disease.